shahzadhuq/modernization-decomposing-monolith/index.md

 ### Modernization Patterns

-1. User [Strangler Fig](./modernization-patterns/1-strangler-fig-pattern.md) pattern to modernize monolith components with minimal to no incoming dependencies.
+1. Use [Strangler Fig](./modernization-patterns/1-strangler-fig-pattern.md) pattern to modernize monolith components with minimal to no upstream dependencies.
-1. User [Branch by Abstraction](./modernization-patterns/2-branch-by-abstraction.md) pattern to modernize monolith components that are deeper in the call stack; do have incoming dependencies.
+1. Use [Branch by Abstraction](./modernization-patterns/2-branch-by-abstraction.md) pattern to modernize monolith components that are deeper in the call stack with upstream dependencies.

 ## Appendix